FARIBAULT, MINN. – Jon Frasz could always be counted on to wave his cowbell at anti-gun-violence rallies at the State Capitol in St. Paul.

 The billboard campaign was part of a statewide DFL election push in rural areas, but the money collected for the Faribault sign came from Frasz’s fellow advocates who miss his compassion and zeal.
 And now that the election is over, activists are finding new ways to honor Frasz.

-Frasz was born in Saskatchewan but his family moved to Minnesota when he was 2 years old.
+Frasz was born in Saskatchewan and his family moved to Minnesota when he was 2 years old.
 He moved around the country throughout his life before settling back home as a truck driver for a number of years.
 But he found his passion later in life through political advocacy.

 He would often volunteer to go to St. Paul whenever gun-safety groups like Moms Demand Action held rallies, cowbell in tow.
 He’d stand at booths and spread literature.
 He’d even go to Carleton College to reprint the Sandy Hook victim buttons and pass them out, all at his own expense.